Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 Now you may access your cluster services from localhost.

-For development this is more than enough, but if you are considering deploying it remotely, you will need to configure the various ``ingress`` properties in `values.yaml <https://github.com/Qiskit-Extensions/quantum-serverless/blob/main/infrastructure/helm/quantumserverless/values.yaml>`_ with the configuration of your domain and provider.
+For development this is more than enough, but if you are considering deploying it remotely you will need to configure the various ``ingress`` properties in `values.yaml <https://github.com/Qiskit-Extensions/quantum-serverless/blob/main/infrastructure/helm/quantumserverless/values.yaml>`_ with the configuration of your domain and provider.
 In the ``Jupyter configs`` section you have a configuration example to expose through ``ingress`` in ``localhost`` the Jupyter service (disabled by default).